necronomimicon/zx-spectrum-font/README.md

 the font is an exact rendition, at 8px you will have a perfect zxSpectrum character onscreen. x2 sizes are recommended to prevent blurry aliasing.

-this font doesn't contain the blocky characters since bitFontMaker2 only supported actual letters

-i've included the source code for bitFontMaker2 as well
+this font doesn't contain the blocky characters since bitFontMaker2 only supported actual letters, i've included the source code for bitFontMaker2 as well

-in the future I will expand the family with the condensed version, where characters were 4 pixels width.
+in the future I will expand the family with a condensed version that was quite famous back in the day, where characters were 4 just pixels width, allowing 64 characters per line.